jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 ## CP Decomposition on convolutional layers

 [*Speeding-up Convolutional Neural Networks Using Fine-tuned CP-Decomposition*](https://arxiv.org/abs/1412.6553) shows how CP-Decomposition can be used to speed up convolutional layers.
-**This factors the convolutional layer into something that resembles mobile nets.**
+As we will see, this factors the convolutional layer into something that resembles mobile nets.

 They were able to use this to accelerate a network by more than x8 without significant decrease in accuracy.
 In my own experiments I was able to use this get a x2 speedup on a network based on VGG16.

-My experience with this method is that the finetuning learning rate needs to be chosen very carefuly to get it to work, and the learning rate should usually be very small (around $$ 10^-6 $$).
+My experience with this method is that the finetuning learning rate needs to be chosen very carefuly to get it to work, and the learning rate should usually be very small (around $$ 10^{-6} $$).